knowledgeboard/knowledgeboard.github.io/templates/blog.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/74tLlkN3rgVzRqQJgPfink?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+### 2024-06-14 21:12

+OK so weird weird things.
+Ended week with a pretty calm day with a really small amount of peolpe.
+We have talked about bunch of stuff mainly including M. She disallowed Anu to get married xDDD She asked her in advance to let her know that she wants to take longer time off around Christmas to get married and she didn't approve it xD And a lot of fun about that...

+Did golf today and it went really well!
+I managed to change my grip slightly and I feel much better not turning over the wrist!
+It's going really straight and well.

 ### 2024-06-15 11:32

 Saturday and another round finished.
 I shot 50 on the SG 9!
 Two pars (on 3 and